I joined PacketFabric because it is one of the founding companies behind the NaaS (Network-as-a-Service) concept.

 Within that “cloud first” architecture, Enterprises are interacting with multiple Solution Delivery Partners who are delivering “Productivity as a Service” (ITaaS), which is where our shared journey is headed.

 I was in all industry conversations, forums, protocol standards bodies, conferences and foundations where NaaS was just stated as “too hard” or full of mucky routing protocols.
-I absolutely love the intersection of dynamic routing, bandwidth, latency and jitter engineering and scale out orchestration with logic engines (sorry, the industry term is AIOps).
+I absolutely love the intersection of dynamic routing, bandwidth optimization, latency and jitter engineering and scale out orchestration with logic engines (sorry, the industry term is AIOps).
 There were nonsensical arguments that a network only needed a controller, or that only fully distributed, autonomous networking architectures were pure.
 All just wasting time and oxygen in the conversation.
 The industry then turned to telemetry and mucked that up as free-for-all data explosion with no contextualized information of value.
 Thankfully, we can work with multiple vendors, multiple data formats, multiple protocols and have more accurate and precise data and analytics feeding remediation engines than any of the vendors themselves.
 It is hard to get this all right and build a solid, reliable, SLA guaranteed network that’s fully programmable; and thankfully we worked through the peak and trough of what SDN was, and came out with the design patterns to build a next-generation Service Provider that’s fully programmable and automated.

 Why NaaS NOW?